AdobeDocs/target-learn.en/help/administration/set-up-account-preferences.md

 kt:
 exl-id: 42ba0e3e-f6db-49d5-a1e9-89181805a123
 ---
-# Set up Account Preferences in Adobe Target
+# Set up account preferences in Adobe Target

-## What you will learn

 In this video, you learn how to: